John T. Dillon (businessman): Early life

 Prior to his appointment as chairman and CEO, Dillon served as president and chief operation officer of International Paper.

-Dillon also serves as a director on other corporate boards, including: Caterpillar Inc. since 1997, DuPont since 2004, Kellogg Co. and Vertis.
-He is the vice chairman of Evercore Capital Partners.
+Dillon also served as a director on other corporate boards, including Caterpillar Inc. beginning in 1997, DuPont beginning in 2004, Kellogg Co. and Vertis.
+He was the vice chairman of Evercore Capital Partners.

-He is also a member of The Business Council.
-Dillon is a former chairman of The Business Roundtable and American Forest and Paper Association, was a member of the President's Advisory Council on Trade Policy and Negotiations and served as chairman of the National Council on Economic Education.
+Dillon was also a member of The Business Council.
+Dillon was a chairman of The Business Roundtable and American Forest and Paper Association, a member of the President's Advisory Council on Trade Policy and Negotiations and served as chairman of the National Council on Economic Education.